-- 3.1 In this chapter we outline our conclusions on the extent to which the assumptions, inputs and processes of the base milk price calculation for the 2022/23 season are consistent with the Section 150A Purpose. - 3.2 Specifically, we set out: - 3.2.1 a summary of our overall conclusion and conclusions on our focus areas review and fit for purpose review; - 3.2.2 our detailed findings from the review of the focus areas; and - 3.2.3 our detailed findings from the fit for purpose review.
+- 3.1 In this chapter we outline our draft conclusions on the extent to which the assumptions, inputs and processes of the base milk price calculation for the 2022/23 season are consistent with the Section 150A Purpose. - 3.2 Specifically, we set out: - 3.2.1 a summary of our overall draft conclusion and draft conclusions on our focus areas review and fit for purpose review; - 3.2.2 our detailed findings from the review of the focus areas; and - 3.2.3 our detailed findings from the fit for purpose review.

-Summary of overall conclusion
+Summary of overall draft conclusion

-- Our conclusion is that, except for inter-site diversion costs, the assumptions adopted, and the inputs and processes used by Fonterra to calculate the 2022/23 base milk price are consistent with the contestability and the efficiency dimensions of the section 150A purpose. - 3.4 Our conclusion is that inter-site diversion costs are likely to be consistent with the contestability dimension of the section 150A purpose, and are consistent with the efficiency dimension of the section 150A purpose.
+- 3.3 Our draft conclusion is that, except for inter-site diversion costs, the assumptions adopted, and the inputs and processes used by Fonterra to calculate the 2022/23 base milk price are consistent with the contestability and the efficiency dimensions of the section 150A purpose. - 3.4 Our draft conclusion is that inter-site diversion costs are likely to be consistent with the contestability dimension of the section 150A purpose, and are consistent with the efficiency dimension of the section 150A purpose.